AdobeDocs/experience-manager-65.en/help/sites-deploying/monitoring-and-maintaining.md

     * **Purge paths**
       Set the start path of the content to be purged (e.g. `/content/geometrixx-outdoors`).

+      >[!CAUTION]
+      >
+      >It is strongly recommended that your define multiple paths, for each of your websites.
+      >
+      >Defining a path with too many children lengthen the time to perform the purge.

     * **Purge versions recursively**

       * Unselect if you want to only purge the node defined by your path.